 Yeah.
 Jarad, you talked about being able to work for places that don’t necessarily need a full-time operator.
-Maybe that’s part of the challenge in staffing is when you don’t need a full-time utilization of one employee.
+Maybe that’s part of the challenge in staffing when you don’t need the full-time utilization of one employee.
 Getting contract services might be a better solution.

 Jarad Diedrich (04:45):